http://Thriveworks%20wins%20Yahoo!%20award%20for%20best%20online%20therapy%20services%20two%20years%20in%20a%20row.

 5,749 people sought child therapy help in Florida in the last year

-Discover how starting therapy with a child can support your own journey toward a happier, more fulfilling life.
+Discover how starting child therapy can support your own journey toward a happier, more fulfilling life.

 Karen Allen